 Speeding ticket and how it affects auto insurance rate in Ontario

 Speeding tickets are one of the most common driving tickets issued in Ontario.
 While speeding is something you should avoid doing, sometimes it happens.
 The roads are clear and conditions are good, and you give the car a little extra gas.
 While it may get you to your destination faster, it ultimately increases your risks as a driver – and to others as well.
-As such, you could find yourself pulling over to the side of the road by a police officer and receive a speeding ticket.
+As such, you could find yourself pulling over to the side of the road by a police officer and receive a ticket.
 Speeding tickets can have a significant effect on your auto insurance and driving record, but few people know just what that impact might be.
 Today, we’ll be sharing everything you need to know about speeding tickets and your insurance.

 Does speeding ticket affect auto insurance rate?

 Yes, speeding tickets in Ontario will affect your auto insurance rates.
 However, the impact is not immediate.
-When you receive a speeding ticket in Ontario, you get a speeding fine and demerit points.
+When you receive a speeding ticket in Ontario, you get a fine and possible demerit points.
 When you pay the ticket, that acknowledges that you accept the infraction.
 At that point, it gets added to your driving record by the Ontario Ministry of Transportation.
 When you go to renew your auto insurance, that is generally when your insurer will look at your record and determine whether to increase your rates.
 With the speeding ticket, they will likely increase your rates.
 As such, if you are coming up for renewal, you could consider delaying paying the ticket to keep it off of your driving record.

-It’s also important to know that there are different types of speeding tickets, broken down by how much faster you were driving.
+It’s also important to know that there are different types of tickets, broken down by how much faster you were driving.
 The categories include:

 - 0-15km/h over the posted speed limit.